chinapedia/wikipedia.abstract.en/Page/Cavalry.md

 Roman Republic and Early Empire

-Köln_Reitergrabmal.jpgry trooper from Cologne, Germany.
+ry trooper from Cologne, Germany.
 Second half of the first century AD]] The cavalry in the early Roman Republic remained the preserve of the wealthy landed class known as the _equites_—men who could afford the expense of maintaining a horse in addition to arms and armor heavier than those of the common legions.
 Horses were provided by the Republic and could be withdrawn if neglected or misused, together with the status of being a cavalryman.[12]

 As the class grew to be more of a social elite instead of a functional property-based military grouping, the Romans began to employ Italian socii for filling the ranks of their cavalry.
 The weakness of Roman cavalry was demonstrated by Hannibal Barca during the Second Punic War where he used his superior mounted forces to win several battles.
 The most notable of these was the Battle of Cannae, where he inflicted a catastrophic defeat on the Romans.
 At about the same time the Romans began to recruit foreign auxiliary cavalry from among Gauls, Iberians, and Numidians, the last being highly valued as mounted skirmishers and scouts (see Numidian cavalry).
 Julius Caesar had a high opinion of his escort of Germanic mixed cavalry, giving rise to the _Cohortes Equitatae_.
 Early emperors maintained an ala of Batavian cavalry as their personal bodyguards until the unit was dismissed by Galba after the Batavian Rebellion.